New Lives for Old

 Do you have sins in your life that are like that?
 They seem to be the same ones you've struggled with before.
 And, yet, you often simply close the door on them—hoping they will be hidden and magically disappear.

 Just like behind the closet door, our sinful behavior doesn't magically disappear, and it isn't as hidden as we like to think (Can't you see the sock sticking out underneath the door?).
 The Holy Bible says, "I am watching them closely, and I see every sin.
 They cannot hope to hide from me" (Jeremiah 16:17).

 I don’t always enjoy the process of cleaning out the closet, but I always love the result.
-The Holy Bible says, "Finally, I confessed all my sins to you and stopped trying to hide my guilt.
+The Holy Bible tells us, "Finally, I confessed all my sins to you and stopped trying to hide my guilt.
 I said to myself, ‘I will confess my rebellion to the Lord.’
 And you forgave me!
 All my guilt is gone" (Psalm 32:5).

 This prayer I will pray for you in the coming year, that you will hide God's Word in the closet of your heart, rather than sin.
 "I have hidden your word in my heart, that I might not sin against you" (Psalm 119:11).